vaughany/moodle-block_searchthiscourse/readme.md

 ## Purpose

-Being able to type any keyword of your choice and search for it whether it exists in a Label, Forum post, Book chapter, Page or any core Moodle activity is something we don't often need to do, but have had no way of doing.
+Being able to type any keyword of your choice and search for it whether it exists in a Label, Forum post, Book chapter, Page or any core Moodle activity is something we don't often need to do, but we have had no way of doing it.
 Until now.

+**Deep linking** is the process of creating a link to a post (for example), or a specific comment on a specific post, on a website, rather than linking to the website's front page. **Deep searching** is the same principle applied to searching: being able to search just one course for a keyword or phrase and locating all the places that keyword or phrase exists, and linking directly to them.

 Currently it will search the current course in the following places:

-### *Standard* Moodle 2.2 modules:
+### *Standard* Moodle 2 modules:

 * Assignment
     * titles
     * submissions (*teachers only*)
-* Book (core module in 2.3, but a third-party plugin for 2.2)
+* Book (core plugin in Moodle 2.3, but a third-party plugin for 2.0, 2.1 and 2.2)
 * Chat
     * titles
     * messages (*teachers only*)